 No law, more so, reminders, will save motorcyclists from the possibility of being hit by another vehicle or from losing control of their bike due to poorly maintained roads or road hazards, so long as there are individuals who will obstinately refuse to observe what the law mandates.

 A trade secret is something that a company or business uses in the manufacturing of its product or service that they keep a secret.
 This can be a device, method, formula, program, process, pattern or technique.
-According to the website of Kohler & Hart SC, trade secrets must retain certain features to be protected under law.
+According to the website of Kohler Hart Powell, SC, trade secrets must retain certain features to be protected under law.
+It is important to be familiar with the concept of trade secret in order to smoothly run a business.

 First, a trade secret must be that, a secret.
 There must be a reasonable level of security taken by the owner to keep the information hidden.
 Second, the trade secret must provide a competitive advantage to the owner over other producers in the same category.
 Essentially the secret must retain economic value.
 Lastly, there must be consistent efforts to keep the information secret.
 This is often in the form of non-disclosure contracts that must be signed by any who learn of the secret.